opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ##### (1)   Parties’ arguments

-230    I mention first that the defendants had originally argued in their written submissions that, since there was ultimately no DC, the requisite 80% approval obtained for the collective sale (as required under s 84A(1)(_b_)) was invalid because it had been given in reliance on a reserve price that had been calculated on the contrary basis that there was a DC payable.[\[note: 196\]](#Ftn_196) As the defendants further explained at the hearing, the CSC and Knight Frank had allegedly misrepresented to the subsidiary proprietors that the last DC estimate was $63.19m and that the DC (rate) was increasing.[\[note: 197\]](#Ftn_197) However, the defendants eventually accepted that the CSC and Knight Frank did not make any misrepresentation of fact to the subsidiary proprietors as initially suggested since it was clear that the $63.19m figure was an estimate subject to verification.[\[note: 198\]](#Ftn_198) Accordingly, I proceeded on the basis that the defendants were not maintaining their original submission that the requisite 80% approval obtained for the collective sale was invalid because of a misrepresentation of fact.
+230    I mention first that the defendants had originally argued in their written submissions that, since there was ultimately no DC, the requisite 80% approval obtained for the collective sale (as required under s 84A(1)(_b_)) was invalid because it had been given in reliance on a reserve price that had been calculated on the contrary basis that there was a DC payable.[^196] As the defendants further explained at the hearing, the CSC and Knight Frank had allegedly misrepresented to the subsidiary proprietors that the last DC estimate was $63.19m and that the DC (rate) was increasing.[^197] However, the defendants eventually accepted that the CSC and Knight Frank did not make any misrepresentation of fact to the subsidiary proprietors as initially suggested since it was clear that the $63.19m figure was an estimate subject to verification.[^198] Accordingly, I proceeded on the basis that the defendants were not maintaining their original submission that the requisite 80% approval obtained for the collective sale was invalid because of a misrepresentation of fact.

 (A)   Defendants’ arguments

-231    As a preliminary point, with regard to the arguments raised under this ground of objection, the defendants submitted that Knight Frank was the CSC’s agent, and the CSC could not simply be absolved from their duties by delegating them to their professional adviser.[\[note: 199\]](#Ftn_199)
+231    As a preliminary point, with regard to the arguments raised under this ground of objection, the defendants submitted that Knight Frank was the CSC’s agent, and the CSC could not simply be absolved from their duties by delegating them to their professional adviser.[^199]

 232    The defendants’ objection was that the DC verification was material.
-This was so especially since the subsidiary proprietors had been informed of increasing estimates of the DC before the launch of the Property for sale,[\[note: 200\]](#Ftn_200) and about the likelihood of an increase in the DC rates from 1 March 2018.[\[note: 201\]](#Ftn_201) The defendants submitted that as a result, the subsidiary proprietors were given the impression that the reserve price had to be kept low and that they should sign the CSA as soon as possible.[\[note: 202\]](#Ftn_202) The defendants submitted that the DC had a bearing on the reserve price and on bids from potential bidders, and the CSC and Knight Frank had repeatedly represented to the subsidiary proprietors the same.[\[note: 203\]](#Ftn_203) The relation was that if the DC increased, the reserve price and bid prices would have to be lowered accordingly.[\[note: 204\]](#Ftn_204)
+This was so especially since the subsidiary proprietors had been informed of increasing estimates of the DC before the launch of the Property for sale,[^200] and about the likelihood of an increase in the DC rates from 1 March 2018.[^201] The defendants submitted that as a result, the subsidiary proprietors were given the impression that the reserve price had to be kept low and that they should sign the CSA as soon as possible.[^202] The defendants submitted that the DC had a bearing on the reserve price and on bids from potential bidders, and the CSC and Knight Frank had repeatedly represented to the subsidiary proprietors the same.[^203] The relation was that if the DC increased, the reserve price and bid prices would have to be lowered accordingly.[^204]

-233    The defendants alleged that the CSC should have obtained the DC verification from URA before the launch of the Property for sale (and before fixing the reserve price).[\[note: 205\]](#Ftn_205) Knight Frank’s terms of appointment stipulated that the searches to obtain the DC verification were to be done before the Property was launched for sale.[\[note: 206\]](#Ftn_206) The defendants submitted that the CSC should not have rushed to have the Property launched for sale without obtaining the DC verification,[\[note: 207\]](#Ftn_207) because there was no immense time pressure to sell the Property.[\[note: 208\]](#Ftn_208) They contended that there was no specific urgency like that in _Shunfu Ville (CA)_, where the collective sale committee there was driven to meet the statutory timelines imposed for the collective sale (at \[69\]).[\[note: 209\]](#Ftn_209) In this case, the statutory deadline for making the collective sale application for the Property was in January 2019 (see paras 1–2 of the First Schedule).[\[note: 210\]](#Ftn_210) The defendants also submitted that the property market was still vibrant in early 2018, such that the government subsequently introduced cooling measures in July 2018 to cool the collective sale fever.[\[note: 211\]](#Ftn_211) As Knight Frank had expected to obtain the DC verification in two weeks’ time from the launch of the Property for sale, the CSC could and should have waited those two weeks instead before having the Property launched for sale.[\[note: 212\]](#Ftn_212)
+233    The defendants alleged that the CSC should have obtained the DC verification from URA before the launch of the Property for sale (and before fixing the reserve price).[^205] Knight Frank’s terms of appointment stipulated that the searches to obtain the DC verification were to be done before the Property was launched for sale.[^206] The defendants submitted that the CSC should not have rushed to have the Property launched for sale without obtaining the DC verification,[^207] because there was no immense time pressure to sell the Property.[^208] They contended that there was no specific urgency like that in _Shunfu Ville (CA)_, where the collective sale committee there was driven to meet the statutory timelines imposed for the collective sale (at \[69\]).[^209] In this case, the statutory deadline for making the collective sale application for the Property was in January 2019 (see paras 1–2 of the First Schedule).[^210] The defendants also submitted that the property market was still vibrant in early 2018, such that the government subsequently introduced cooling measures in July 2018 to cool the collective sale fever.[^211] As Knight Frank had expected to obtain the DC verification in two weeks’ time from the launch of the Property for sale, the CSC could and should have waited those two weeks instead before having the Property launched for sale.[^212]

-234    The defendants also submitted that Knight Frank was inept in attempting to calculate the DC, when that should have been done by a “qualified person” (like an architect) as listed in the First Schedule to the Planning Act (Cap 232, 1998 Rev Ed).[\[note: 213\]](#Ftn_213) The defendants contended that this resulted in Knight Frank requesting for and relying on incorrect information in arriving at its DC estimates.[\[note: 214\]](#Ftn_214)
+234    The defendants also submitted that Knight Frank was inept in attempting to calculate the DC, when that should have been done by a “qualified person” (like an architect) as listed in the First Schedule to the Planning Act (Cap 232, 1998 Rev Ed).[^213] The defendants contended that this resulted in Knight Frank requesting for and relying on incorrect information in arriving at its DC estimates.[^214]

-235    Furthermore, the defendants submitted that when the DC verification was obtained on 26 February 2018 through URA’s letter, the CSC should have extended the closing date of the tender to give the market time to react appropriately to the change in information pertaining to the DC.[\[note: 215\]](#Ftn_215)
+235    Furthermore, the defendants submitted that when the DC verification was obtained on 26 February 2018 through URA’s letter, the CSC should have extended the closing date of the tender to give the market time to react appropriately to the change in information pertaining to the DC.[^215]

 236    The defendants also submitted that the CSC should have informed and consulted the subsidiary proprietors about this material information so that they could decide whether to raise the reserve price.
-Alternatively, the CSC should have increased the reserve price.[\[note: 216\]](#Ftn_216) Increasing the reserve price might in turn have yielded a higher bid from potential bidders.
-With the dramatic change in DC from the estimate of $63.2m to zero, the defendants contended that the CSC should have had reasonable doubts whether the original mandate to sell the Property at the reserve price of $550m still reflected the wishes of the subsidiary proprietors.[\[note: 217\]](#Ftn_217) The CSC should thus have halted the tender process to seek a fresh mandate from the subsidiary proprietors on how to proceed.
+Alternatively, the CSC should have increased the reserve price.[^216] Increasing the reserve price might in turn have yielded a higher bid from potential bidders.
+With the dramatic change in DC from the estimate of $63.2m to zero, the defendants contended that the CSC should have had reasonable doubts whether the original mandate to sell the Property at the reserve price of $550m still reflected the wishes of the subsidiary proprietors.[^217] The CSC should thus have halted the tender process to seek a fresh mandate from the subsidiary proprietors on how to proceed.

-237    The CSC did not update the subsidiary proprietors that no DC was payable at any time before the close of the tender.[\[note: 218\]](#Ftn_218) The CSC only informed them of this information at the owners’ meeting on 19 March 2018, 12 days after the tender had closed and almost a month after the CSC had been informed of it.[\[note: 219\]](#Ftn_219) Consequently, the CSC, Knight Frank and R&T were questioned on their course of conduct with respect to the information concerning the DC, even by those in support of the collective sale.[\[note: 220\]](#Ftn_220)
+237    The CSC did not update the subsidiary proprietors that no DC was payable at any time before the close of the tender.[^218] The CSC only informed them of this information at the owners’ meeting on 19 March 2018, 12 days after the tender had closed and almost a month after the CSC had been informed of it.[^219] Consequently, the CSC, Knight Frank and R&T were questioned on their course of conduct with respect to the information concerning the DC, even by those in support of the collective sale.[^220]

-238    The defendants also argued that the publicity of the information that no DC was payable should have been via the same channels as those when the Property had been first marketed.[\[note: 221\]](#Ftn_221) Yet, Knight Frank advertised this information for only one day on 1 March 2018 in the Business Times.[\[note: 222\]](#Ftn_222) Potential bidders were also not informed of the maximum allowable development potential of the site of the Property.[\[note: 223\]](#Ftn_223)
+238    The defendants also argued that the publicity of the information that no DC was payable should have been via the same channels as those when the Property had been first marketed.[^221] Yet, Knight Frank advertised this information for only one day on 1 March 2018 in the Business Times.[^222] Potential bidders were also not informed of the maximum allowable development potential of the site of the Property.[^223]

-239    Further, the defendants submitted that the CSC members did not hold any CSC meeting after being informed that no DC was payable to discuss how to proceed in relation to the tender process, although all decisions of the CSC had to be made at CSC meetings pursuant to para 8 of the Third Schedule.[\[note: 224\]](#Ftn_224) The defendants further argued that while Lim indicated that the CSC members had discussions over the phone, they did not provide any documentary evidence of the phone messages or minutes of these discussions and were thus in breach of paras 8(3) and 9(1) of the Third Schedule.[\[note: 225\]](#Ftn_225)
+239    Further, the defendants submitted that the CSC members did not hold any CSC meeting after being informed that no DC was payable to discuss how to proceed in relation to the tender process, although all decisions of the CSC had to be made at CSC meetings pursuant to para 8 of the Third Schedule.[^224] The defendants further argued that while Lim indicated that the CSC members had discussions over the phone, they did not provide any documentary evidence of the phone messages or minutes of these discussions and were thus in breach of paras 8(3) and 9(1) of the Third Schedule.[^225]

 240    The defendants submitted that the CSC had acted wrongly in sticking to the original deadline for the close of the tender.
-The defendants argued that it was unlikely that the sale price of $610m was the appropriate sale price in the circumstances.[\[note: 226\]](#Ftn_226) The defendants also suggested that the manner in which the SPA was entered into evidenced that the sale was conducted with undue haste.[\[note: 227\]](#Ftn_227) The SPA itself was a document with tracked changes, amendments and cancellations, and was entered into within a day of the close of the tender.
+The defendants argued that it was unlikely that the sale price of $610m was the appropriate sale price in the circumstances.[^226] The defendants also suggested that the manner in which the SPA was entered into evidenced that the sale was conducted with undue haste.[^227] The SPA itself was a document with tracked changes, amendments and cancellations, and was entered into within a day of the close of the tender.

-241    The defendants argued that the CSC had also acted wrongly in relying on Colliers’ report which was fundamentally flawed.[\[note: 228\]](#Ftn_228) On this point, the defendants relied on a belated valuation by Asian Assets Allianz Pte Ltd (“AAA”) dated 20 August 2018 which valued the Property at $637m.[\[note: 229\]](#Ftn_229)
+241    The defendants argued that the CSC had also acted wrongly in relying on Colliers’ report which was fundamentally flawed.[^228] On this point, the defendants relied on a belated valuation by Asian Assets Allianz Pte Ltd (“AAA”) dated 20 August 2018 which valued the Property at $637m.[^229]

-242    To summarise, the defendants submitted that the CSC breached three duties: (i) the duty to consult the subsidiary proprietors, (ii) the duty to make full disclosure of relevant information, and (iii) the duty to obtain the appropriate sale price in the circumstances.[\[note: 230\]](#Ftn_230) The CSC had these duties as a fiduciary and the trustee of the power of sale for all the subsidiary proprietors, and the defendants added that they were expressly spelt out to be the duties of the CSC pursuant to the resolution by the subsidiary proprietors at the EGM on 1 July 2017.[\[note: 231\]](#Ftn_231)
+242    To summarise, the defendants submitted that the CSC breached three duties: (i) the duty to consult the subsidiary proprietors, (ii) the duty to make full disclosure of relevant information, and (iii) the duty to obtain the appropriate sale price in the circumstances.[^230] The CSC had these duties as a fiduciary and the trustee of the power of sale for all the subsidiary proprietors, and the defendants added that they were expressly spelt out to be the duties of the CSC pursuant to the resolution by the subsidiary proprietors at the EGM on 1 July 2017.[^231]

 243    The defendants submitted that the above conduct of the CSC was evidence of bad faith.